airbreather/StepperUpper/README.md

 6. ENBoost memory config.
 The tool sets the memory values for ENBoost to "safe" values that may not be ideal for your system.
     1. After running through the automated process, it is **very highly recommended** that you change the VideoMemorySizeMb value in the [MEMORY] group of enblocal.ini (located in steamapps\common\Skyrim under your Steam directory) according to the guidelines on the [STEP Wiki Page](http://wiki.step-project.com/ENBoost#Configure_enblocal.ini).
     2. You may also want to tweak ReservedMemorySizeMb in the same section, depending on your circumstance.

+See #19 for work on a post-process automation for STEP Extended, including the list of manual steps intended to be automated.